mallyma1/commitolab/replit.md

-# Streak Tracker
+# StreakProof

 ## Overview

-Streak Tracker is a React Native mobile application built with Expo for tracking personal commitments and maintaining streaks.
-Users can create commitments in various categories (fitness, reading, meditation, etc.), check in daily/weekly/monthly, and track their progress over time.
+StreakProof is a premium React Native mobile application built with Expo for tracking personal commitments and building lasting habits.
+Users can create commitments in various categories (fitness, reading, meditation, etc.), check in daily/weekly/monthly, and track their progress with behavioral science-driven features.
 The app runs on iOS, Android, and web platforms with a shared Express backend.

 ## User Preferences